Liverpool transfer rumours

 Sadio Mane - But the player insists he is happy at Liverpool despite being linked to Real Madrid.

-Harry Wilson - Newcastle, Southampton and Brighton are keen on the winger, Sky Sports News understands, after he spent last season on loan at Derby.
+Harry Wilson - Newcastle, Southampton and Brighton are keen on the winger, Sky Sports News understands, after he spent last season on loan at Derby; Liverpool are ready to spark a German scramble for talented winger Harry Wilson - by letting the Welshman leave for £21m (Mirror, June 9)

 Marko Grujic - Another loan could be on the cards with Torino and Werder Bremen said to be interested.
 (Liverpool Echo, May 29 and 30)